weleoka/Lab2/host/Create_Test_Environment.md

 OVPN_DATA="ovpn-data-example"
 ```

-hen you need to create a volume.
+You then need to create a volume.

 ```bash
 docker volume create --name $OVPN_DATA